 A note on visiting Christmas markets for Christmas solo travel

-One location that always spikes and international travelers during the holidays is Germany and Austria’s world-famous Christmas markets.
-Located in major cities throughout Eurple, these Christmas markets are exceedingly popular, but they are also closed on Christmas Day.
-Despite their Christmas theme, they may be disappointing to a traveler looking for things to do on Christmas Day.
+Germany and Austria’s world-famous Christmas markets inspire many Christmas travelers.
+Located in major cities throughout Europe, these Christmas markets are exceedingly popular, but they are also closed on Christmas Day.
+Because of this, they may be disappointing to a traveler looking for things to do on Christmas Day.

 Best destinations for solo travel at Christmas:

-If your Christmas travel seeks to strike an even balance between avoiding Christmas and getting a good dose of Christmas cheer, Budapest Hungary may be a good choice.
+If your Christmas travel seeks to strike an even balance between avoiding Christmas and getting a good dose of Christmas cheer, Budapest, Hungary may be a good choice.
 Why?
-Budapest features traditional European architecture and a number of great Christmas markets.
-Unlike most European cities however, Budapest boasts world-famous geothermal-heated baths and spas, the most famous of which are open on Christmas Day.
+Budapest features traditional European architecture and many great Christmas markets.
+Unlike most European cities, however, Budapest boasts world-famous geothermal-heated baths and spas.
+The most famous of these spas are open on Christmas Day.

 As a Muslim country that is popular and generally welcoming to Western tourists, Istanbul may be a perfect destination to spend a Christmas solo traveling.
-Although Turkey does not celebrate Christmas, the Turkish new year is a significant holiday in which the “Noel Baba” is said to bring gifts to children.
-Istanbul makes a good destination for solo travelers because a high percentage of Turks in Istanbul speak English, making navigating the city a little easier.
+Although Turkey does not celebrate Christmas as a national holiday, the Turkish new year is a significant holiday in which the “Noel Baba” is said to bring gifts to children.
+Istanbul is a good destination for solo travelers because a high percentage of Turks in Istanbul speak English.
+This makes navigating the city a little easier.

 Similarly, Traveling to Bosnia during Christmas may be a good option.
-Although Bosnia has a larger percentage of Christians in its population (making closures on December 25th more likely), Bosnia is religiously diverse and offers Western tourists many of the benefits of travel within the European Union.
+Although Bosnia has a larger percentage of Christians in its population (making closures on December 25th more likely), Bosnia is religiously diverse.
+It offers Western tourists the benefits of travel within the European Union.

 Washington State Islands

-Consider the Pacific Coast of Washington or Oregon for brooding, crashing waters and lots of fog, or inland Puget Sound islands for a bit more peaceful waters.
+Choose the Pacific Coast of Washington or Oregon for brooding, crashing waters and lots of fog, or inland Puget Sound islands for a bit more peaceful waters.
 A Christmas stay on Bainbridge Island pairs well with a just-before or just-after-Christmas solo trip to Seattle, where you can check off all the must-do things on my bucket list for visiting Pike Place Market at Christmas.
-As a bonus: Seattle almost never dips below freezing even in December.
+Bonus: Seattle almost never dips below freezing even in December.
 You’ll stay warm (though likely a bit wet) through your Christmas visit.

 Solo travel over Christmas can be a time to recharge, get away from the stresses of home, and experience Christmas celebrations (or the lack thereof) in another culture.
 If you find yourself expecting to spend Christmas solo, consider booking a ticket to make it a solo travel adventure.